hemao612/FakeMessage/README.md

 # FakeMessage
-An test App to test message App
+A test App to test message App